 - Coffee grounds - greens

-- Egg shells - greens
+- Egg shells (better crushed or pulverized) - greens

 - Lawn clippings - greens

-- Young weeds - greens
+- Young weeds (before they go to seed) - greens

 - Vegetable & fruit peels and scraps - greens